liferay/liferay-docs/user/articles/120-search/04-sort-widget.markdown

 **Field:** `createDate-`

 The `-` sign following the field name indicates that the order is _descending_.
-Choosing to sort with this will bring search results created most recently to the top of the list.
+Choosing to sort with this brings search results created most recently to the top of the list.

 **Label:** _Created (oldest first)_
 **Field:** `createDate+`

 The `+` sign following the field name indicates that the order is _ascending_.
-Choosing to sort with this will bring the oldest (by creation date) results to the top of the list.
+Choosing to sort with this brings the oldest (by creation date) results to the top of the list.